pudly/schmopera-hugo/content/articles/constantly-new-the-kronos-quartet.md

 date = "2016-05-10T10:15:00+01:00"
 lastmod = "2016-05-10T11:42:00+01:00"
 publishDate = "2016-05-10T11:42:00+01:00"
-short_description = "Though not surprising, based on the Quartet's history, their concert was one that reminded us that there still exist new sounds, new ways of playing these very old instruments.
-That included the \"show\" aspect of a string quartet performance; now a staple element of the music they perform, theirs is an organic use of amplification, helped by sound designer Scott Fraser, and effective lighting design, by Brian H. Scott." slug = "constantly-new-the-kronos-quartet" title = "Constantly new: the Kronos Quartet"
+short_description = "Though not surprising, based on the Quartet&#039;s history, their concert was one that reminded us that there still exist new sounds, new ways of playing these very old instruments.
+That included the &quot;show&quot; aspect of a string quartet performance; now a staple element of the music they perform, theirs is an organic use of amplification, helped by sound designer Scott Fraser, and effective lighting design, by Brian H. Scott." slug = "constantly-new-the-kronos-quartet" title = "Constantly new: the Kronos Quartet"
 +++